 The recent case of Carr v Formation Group EWHC 3116 (Ch) is a good example.
 Under the old test for dishonesty it was possible to call expert evidence to shows that conduct, however dishonest, was "market practice" (or that "everybody was doing it") in order to demonstrate that you did not subjectively appreciate that it fell below the objective standard.
 In Carr, the defendant had attempted to rely on expert evidence to achieve the same result.

 However, Morgan J rejected this, explaining that this could result in some severe consequences for the proper conduct of business.
-As he succinctly put it in the judgment (at paragraph 32):
+As he quoted from the Court of Appeal judgment in R v Hayes 1 Cr App R 10 (at paragraph 32 of that judgment):

 "The history of the markets have shown that, from time to time, markets adopt patterns of behaviour which are dishonest by the standards of honest and reasonable people; in such cases, the market has simply abandoned ordinary standards of honesty."